Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 On Maven Documents, Microsoft and Google documents work a bit differently.
 We will now show how to create a Document Template using each type, so you can see what we are talking about.

 Now, we will show you how to create a Document Template with a DOCX file connected.
-While guiding you through, we will highlight places, that are different from Google templates.

 In the "Maven Documents" app, open the "Document Templates" tab and click New.

-If you would like to place the generated document into a specific folder on OneDrive you can define the path in the "Folder Path" field.
+If you would like to place the generated document into a specific folder on OneDrive, you can define the path in the "Folder Path" field.

 Here are some examples of how you can fill in the field:

-If the "Folder Path" value matches the already existing path on OneDrive, the generated file appears there.
+- If the "Folder Path" value matches the already existing path on OneDrive, the generated file appears there.
 Otherwise, new folders are created.

-In the "PDF Conformance level" field you can enter the value that defines the necessary level.
+In the "PDF Conformance level" field, you can enter the value that defines the necessary level.

 These levels set clear rules and standards for PDF files.
 It ensures such files are self-contained, work on any device, and are good for long-term storage.
-These rules cover fonts, colors, metadata, transparency, and other parts of creating and storing PDFs.
+These rules cover fonts, colors, metadata, transparency, and other aspects of creating and storing PDFs.
 The goal is to ensure that PDFs look the same regardless of the system or software used to open them.

-If you leave the field untouched, the PDFA3a level is applied by default.
+If you leave the field untouched, the PdfA3a level is applied by default.

 The "PDF Version" field defines the version of the PDF specification to which the PDF Document conforms.
 In this field, you can put the value that represents the necessary version.